asmotor/asmotor/doc/Symbols.md

 ### <a name="import_export"></a> Exporting and importing labels

-Most of the time programs consists of several source files that are assembled individually and the resulting object files then linked into an executable.
-This improves the time spent assembling and help manage a project.
+Most of the time programs consist of several source files that are assembled individually and the resulting object files then linked into an executable.
+This improves the time spent assembling and helps manage a project.

 To export a symbol (to let other source files use the symbol,) you use the keyword ```EXPORT``` (or its synonym ```XDEF```) followed by the symbol that should be exported.
 To import a symbol (to make an externally defined symbol available in the current source file,) the keyword ```IMPORT``` (or its synonym ```XREF```) is used.